 These are the two biggest positives I’ve found;

-While it’s still possible to consume a highly processed plant-based diet, it does tend to sway me to make healthier ‘real food’ choices opposed to processed foods.
+While it’s still possible to consume a highly processed plant-based diet, it does tend to sway me to make healthier ‘real food’ choices as opposed to processed foods.
 This is a real benefit and makes me feel more energised and healthier.
-I also don’t come down with sickness as often either and find that my immune system and recovery are in tip top shape.
+I also don’t come down with sickness as often either and find that my immune system and recovery are in tip-top shape.

 Another benefit I’ve found is that I can over-eat on a plant-based diet yet notice little change in my weight and I don’t bloat or retain fluid like I used to.